worksome/request-factories/README.md

 </details>

 <details>
-<summary>I call multiple routes in a single test and want to fake both</summary>
+<summary style="font-weight: bolder">I call multiple routes in a single test and want to fake both</summary>

 No sweat.
 Just place a call to `fake` on the relevant request factory before making each request: